 Melanoma is almost 100% curable if it’s identified early and removed.
 For this reason, keeping up with your regular monthly self-exams is especially important.

 Dr. Graham removes moles at the offices of Silver Leaf Dermatology.
 The procedure is quick and easy, so you experience little to no discomfort.
 Thanks to his dermatologic surgery training and experience, Dr. Graham can remove melanoma even in sensitive areas of the body.

 Concerned about a mole or other skin growth?
 Dr. Graham and the Silver Leaf Dermatology team want to help.
-Make an appointment with the easy online tool or call the office to arrange a visit.
+Contact the office today to arrange a visit.